ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-The Fishery Simulation program (FS, <http://fisherysimulation.codeplex.com>) is primarily a file system management tool adapted to aid in stock assessment simulation testing.
+The Fishery Simulation program (FS, <http://fisherysimulation.codeplex.com>) is primarily a file system management tool adapted to aid in stock-assessment simulation testing.
-FS can work with stock assessment models besides SS, make simple changes to input text files, generate random process (using a built-in random number generator) and observation errors
+FS can work with stock-assessment models besides SS, make simple changes to input text files, generate random process (using a built-in random number generator) and observation errors